nickyiliwang0000/h/applied-javascript/how-to-organize-your-javascript.md

 };
 ```

-We can call this function elsewhere in the app with:
+We can call this method elsewhere in the app with:

 ```js
 myApp.getTweets();